Abraham Alexander Lindo: Career

 In 1821 Greenwich Park was sold by auction and by 1825 he was included in a list of debtors made up under the Insolvent Debtors Act.

+Law reform

 By 1826 he moved to London where he was involved in a campaign to reform the laws that governed West India commerce.
 He published his correspondence with William Huskisson, the President of the Board of Trade: The Injurious Tendency of the modifying of our Navigation Laws.
 In 1828 he helped Morris Jacob Raphall found the Hebrew Review.

-Lindo "delivered the Sephardi Address on the death of King William IV in 1837" and in 1839 he published the pamphlet "A Word in Season" which opposed the Reform movement in Judiasm.
+Lindo "delivered the Sephardi Address on the death of King William IV in 1837".

+In 1839 he published the pamphlet "A Word in Season" which opposed the Reform movement in Judaism.
 In 1841 he was granted a patent for improvements to be applied to railways and carriages.